-How-To Guide / Veterinary Clinic Scheduling
+How-To Guide · Veterinary Clinics

-Your front desk is the most expensive phone answering service in town.
+Your front desk is the most expensive phone answering service in town

 A trained veterinary receptionist is fielding 50–80 calls a day.
 A large chunk of those are routine: "Can I book a wellness exam?"
 "What are your hours?"
 "How do I get my dog's vaccination records?"
-These calls require zero clinical judgment and zero specialized knowledge — but they're eating the time of your most capable front desk staff.
+These calls require zero clinical judgment and zero specialized knowledge. but they're eating the time of your most capable front desk staff.

-Meanwhile, when a genuine urgent situation comes in — a dog that swallowed something, a cat that's not breathing right, a post-surgical concern — the line is busy.
+Meanwhile, when a genuine urgent situation comes in. a dog that swallowed something, a cat that's not breathing right, a post-surgical concern. the line is busy.
 The pet parent calls three times.
 They get put on hold.
 They panic.
 They drive to the emergency vet instead, even though you could have handled it.

 The downstream cost is real.
 Veterinary clinics that don't offer online booking lose 15–25% of new client inquiries who looked online, didn't find a way to book, and chose a practice that made it easier.
 New clients are worth $500–$1,500 in first-year revenue.
 Losing five of them a month because your booking process requires a phone call is expensive.